Environment Design for Inverse Reinforcement Learning: Experiments

 \section{Experiments}

-We perform a preliminary set of experiments on a maze task as well as randomly generated MDPs.
-Our primary goal is to address the following two questions: \begin{enumerate}[leftmargin=2em] \item Can we \emph{recover the true reward function} by adaptively designing demo environments? \item Can we learn \emph{more robust reward functions} by adaptively designing demo environments? \end{enumerate}
+The primary goal of our experiments is to address the following two questions: (1) Can we \emph{recover the true reward function} by adaptively designing environments?
+(2) Are the reward estimates \emph{more robust} by doing so?

+To answer the first question, Section~\ref{subsection:exp_maze} considers the maze task already introduced in Figure~\ref{fig:intro} of the introduction, as it allows us to nicely visualise the learned reward functions.
+To answer the second question, we evaluate our environment design approach on continuous control tasks in Section~\ref{subsection:exp_continuous}, where we slightly perturb environment dynamics to test the robustness of learned rewards.
+We also include an ablation study by replacing our maximin Bayesian regret environment design with domain randomisation.
+This allows us to separate the effect of active environment design from the effect of learning a reward function from multiple (possibly randomly chosen) environments.
+Additional experimental results and details are provided in Appendix~\ref{appendix:experiment_results} and Appendix~\ref{appendix:experiment_details}.